Kat-1324/Arbitrage-Detection-Program/README.md

-# Arbitrage Detection System for Coinbase Pro
+# Arbitrage Detection Program for Coinbase Pro

 This project was created as a learning exercise for algorithmic trading in Python.
 The program detects **arbitrage** on the [Coinbase Pro](https://pro.coinbase.com/) exchange by implementing the **Bellman-Ford algorithm**.
 If a valid and profitable arbitrage opportunity is found, the program prints an order sequence and overall profit to the console.